josedvq/svelte-philosophies/README.md

 </details>

+> Not only should a component have a single responsibility, it should also have a clear spot on the spectrum of abstraction.
+On one end, we have generic building blocks like `<Button>`, `<Heading>`, `<Modal>`.
+On the other end, we have one-off templates like `<Homepage>` and `<ContactForm>`.
+Every component should have a clear spot on this spectrum.
+A `<Button>` component shoudn't have a _user_ prop, since users are a higher-abstract concept and `Button` is a low-abstract component.

 ### 💖 2.4 Duplication is far cheaper than the wrong abstraction

 Avoid premature / inappropriate generalization.
 If your implementation for a simple feature requires a huge overhead, consider other options.